piratefsh/piratefsh.github.io/_posts/2017-05-24-daily-learnings-holts-how-children-fail.markdown

 ![original page on the corner](http://i.imgur.com/sRcr5EA.jpg) _original page on the corner of heart-to-hearts_

-h/t: Andre T. Taken from DSM: The Asian American Edition
+h/t: Andre T. Taken from DSM: The Asian American Edition.

 ## Notes on "How Children Fail" by John Holt
 It's been an interesting read, and I can relate to a lot of the behavior of children Holt describes, having once been very much there as a child in school and also as an adult now.